metasfresh/metasfresh/de.metas.material/dispo-service/README.md

 A demand record can directly relate e.g. to a shipment schedule, or to the "source" part of a distribution order, or to the "issue" part of a production order.

+It can be associated with a supply candidate via its groupid.
 It *decreases* the quantity of its child's `stock` record.
-It can be associated with a supply candidate via its
+That's because the demand candidate is about compensating for a planned removal of goods.

+* note: if the projected quantity sinks below zero, the system will trigger a "material demand event" that should lead to a new supply candidate (e.g. related to a planned production order) to balance the projected stock.

+Also see the explantion about `stock-up` candidate.

 ### `supply` candidate